iftechfoundation/twine-cookbook/passagetags/sugarcube/sugarcube_passagetags.md

 This example shows how to use CSS selectors to style different passages based on how they are tagged.
 [In SugarCube](http://www.motoslave.net/sugarcube/2/docs/css.html), the tag name is applied to both the *body* and the passage shown.
 To style different parts, use either the *body* selector or a combination of 'passage' and the tag name.

+SugarCube 2.x and later also applies a "data-tags" attribute to the html, body, and .passage elements.
+These can also be used to style the page at different levels.

 ## Live Example

 <section>